 And of course, there is always the beach!
 For the vacationers who like to stay active, there are watersports galore, such as jet skiing, parasailing, and banana boating.
 Check out the watersports page on our website for more information.

 Did you know that the first state park in South Carolina is located in Myrtle Beach?
 The Myrtle Beach State Park is located right on the beach and spans one entire mile.
 The park provides secluded campsites, a nature trail, a fishing pier, and educational opportunities to learn about the oceanfront maritime forest.

 Next, head over to The Market Common, a beautifully-designed village shopping and dining center, located near the Myrtle Beach International Airport.
 From retail shops and local boutiques to a relaxing movie theatre and restaurants, The Market Common is when you can shop-til-you-drop and relax all at the same time, all in one place.

 Myrtle Beach also hosts two famous festivals, among others in the area.
 The Sun Fun Festival, which marks the start of the summer season in Myrtle Beach, began in 1951 and is both nostalgic and fun for all ages.
-The second is the Carolina Country Music Festival, or CCMF, featuring country music stars such as Eric Church and Kelsea Ballerini during a 3-day long festival in mid-June.
-Thousands of people join us in Myrtle Beach for CCMF, and next year, you could be one of them!
+The second is the Carolina Country Music Festival, or CCMF, featuring several famous country music stars during a 3-day long festival in mid-June.
+Thousands of people join us in Myrtle Beach for CCMF - you should be one of them!